 Welcome to Russia!
 Upon arrival to Vladikavkaz in North Ossetia, you will be met at the airport by your local guide and set off your city tour.

 Your first stop will be a visit to an impressive Sunni mosque, built more than 100 years ago.
 Continue on to Shtyba Square which houses the magnificent palaces of Alexander Avenue.
 It is an incredible street dotted with pre-revolutionary palaces.
 That old world charm and character, has been well preserved.
 Enjoy a welcome dinner this evening.
 (D)

-Overnight at Hotel Alexandrovsky or similar
+2 nights at Hotel Alexandrovsky or similar

 Enjoy breakfast in your hotel this morning before setting off to the village of Verkhny Fiagdon.
 The drive is approx one hour along an unsealed dirt road.
 On arrival, you will transfer to Canyon Kadargavan.

 Kadargavan Canyon is a natural miracle and a favourite place for pilgrims.
 Here, the River Fiagdon has cut a narrow 30-metre fissure into the limestone making it an incredible natural phenomena.

 Continuing on, visit the Dzivgis Rock Fortress dating back to the 13th-16th centuries.
 It is one of the most extraordinary and interesting historical monuments of North Ossetia.
 Formed by the natural grooves of Mount Kariuhoh, the legend implies, Dzivgis Fortress became unassailable in the 16th century for the Persian Shah Abba, by preventing him from reaching the Kurtat gorge from the South Caucasus.